aidamouref/Project-Broadway/README.md

 ![broadway_opening](Images/broadway_opening.png)

 Is Broadway in danger?? such a colorful, joyful world full of music, dancing, creativity faces one of the biggest challenges: survive.
-The financial crisis together with Covid-19 pandemics and a lack of new ideas for musicals have been issues that may affect the productivity and therefore the profits obtained from shows.
+The financial crisis together with Covid-19 pandemics and a lack of new ideas for musicals were issues that may affect the productivity and therefore the profits obtained from shows.
 Will be humans living in a Miserábles world, without a Phantom of the Opera, a defying gravity Wicked or the felinity of Cats?

 **Let the show begin!**